Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Observations

 Permanently in the light path of COR2 is a linear polariser which can be set at three rotation angles: $0^{\circ}$, $120^{\circ}$, and $240^{\circ}$ relative to a reference position.
 A sequence (triplet) of images using the three different polariser angles in quick succession is taken either twice (2006-2009) or once (2009-) per hour, with other observational procedures (generally using rotation angle of $0^{\circ}$ only) taking place the rest of the time.
 For observations discussed here, the polarimetric triplet imaging sequence was conducted hourly with images of the triplet taken in quick succession at $8'15''$, $8'45''$, and $9'15''$ UT past the hour, with an average exposure time of 6 seconds.
 This procedure was identical for both spacecraft.

 The comet observed and presented here is C/2010 E6 (STEREO).
 It belongs to the Kreutz family (or group) of sungrazing comets, meaning comets with perihelion distance below $3.45~R_{\odot}$ \citep{GeraintEtAl2018}.
 Kreutz comets are the largest known family of comets, representing $86~\%$ of SOHO comet observations \citep{BattamsKnight2016}.
-They share extreme orbital characteristics, namely high eccentricity, small perihelion distance, and high orbital inclination.
+They share extreme orbital characteristics, namely high eccentricity, small perihelion distance, and high orbital inclination, though some variations within the group exists, leading to a common differentiation into two groups \cite{Marsden1967,Marsden2005,SekaninaChodas2004}.
 Due to highly elliptical trajectories and short observation windows, their eccentricity is often assumed to be $e =1$.

 The average size of a Kreutz comet is estimated at $<100$~m, with the smallest observed members at $5-10$~m \citep{Sekanina2003}.
 They are thought to have originated from a single parent body which fragmented over the course of a few centuries or millenia, with the orbit moving closer to the Sun \citep{SekaninaChodas2004,SekaninaChodas2007}.
 This may be a typical dynamical end-state of comets \citep{BaileyEtAl1992}.
 The orbital parameters of Kreutz comets overall and of comet C/2010 E6 -- which had orbital parameters typical of its family -- are presented in Table \ref{tab:orb_para}.